SamarAlkhayyat/Field-Training-MobiSoft-/README.md

-*Projects are missing the build files
+*Projects are missing the build and .idea files